-Now, I am not a cat owner, and although I’m actually really fond of cats, my dislike for the litter box might stop me from ever owning one.
+Now, I am not a cat owner, and although I’m actually really fond of cats, my dislike for the litter box might stop me from ever owning one, plus I would have to make sure I have the best technology behind new fences so that they won’t get inside the house since they’re surrounding the house and were installed for the best San Antonio Fence company.
 I have lived with a cat, and although I had no problem feeding her and even rubbing her down for “baths,” I HATED clearing the litter box.
 It was always a stomach-churning task for me, and I generally have a pretty strong stomach.

 So for people like me, the litter robot seems like a godsend.
 A few minutes after a cat exits the unit, it automatically sifts the litter, extracting clumps of poop and depositing them in a bag-lined compartment underneath.
 So all you have to do is remove and throw away the bag.